ChristianRuiz/MvvmCross-ControlsNavigation/README.md

 ![Windows Store Controls Navigation](http://i.imgur.com/yeBFtXs.png)

 ##Adding to your project

+1. Add it from NuGet: https://www.nuget.org/packages/MupApps.MvvmCross.Plugins.ControlsNavigation/1.0.1

-1. Override the CreateViewPresenter method on your Setup.cs file for each platform.
+2. Override the CreateViewPresenter method on your Setup.cs file for each platform.

 	Windows Store:
 	```